Lightning-AI/pytorch-lightning/docs/source-fabric/fundamentals/precision.rst

 to squeeze out all the possible performance.
 If Fabric detects that any layer has been replaced already, automatic replacement is not done.

-This plugin is a mix of "mixed" and "true" precision.
+This plugin is a combination of "mixed" and "true" precision.
 The computation is downcasted to FP8 precision on the fly, but the model and inputs can be kept in true full or half precision.

 .. code-block:: python